metinmayi/do-you-need/README.md

 A guild and raid managment system for World of Warcraft.

 ## Tech Stack (So far along)
-* React - Using typescript and styled components.
+* React - With Typescript
+* React Bootstrap
 * Cypress - Framework for testing.
 ## Tech Stack (Planned)
 * SQL